of graduate employers say relevant experience is essential to getting a job with them

 Our facilities

 University College Birmingham is renowned for its outstanding food industry training facilities.
-Students on our bakery courses have access to our own on-site baking and product development laboratories and our multi-million pound, state-of-the-art Food Science and Innovation Suite.
+Students on our bakery course have access to our own on-site baking and product development laboratories and our multi-million pound, state-of-the-art Food Science and Innovation Suite.

 Course breakdown